-For all publications, please visit my UCL IRIS profile: https://iris.ucl.ac.uk/iris/otuomainen
+For full list of publications, please visit my UCL IRIS profile: https://iris.ucl.ac.uk/iris/otuomainen

 Google scholar profile: https://scholar.google.co.uk/otuomainen